davegallant/site/content/blog/running-k3s-in-lxc-on-proxmox/index.md

 ## Wrapping up

 Installing K3s in LXC on Proxmox works with a few tweaks to the default configuration.
-I later followed the Tekton's [Getting Started](https://tekton.dev/docs/getting-started/) guide and was able to deploy it in a few commands.
+I later followed the [Tekton Getting Started](https://tekton.dev/docs/getting-started/) guide and was able to deploy it in a few commands.

 ```console
 $ kubectl get all --namespace tekton-pipelines